Heian0/Heian0/README.md

 Hi there, I'm Tim 👋
 ==================================================================================================
 ### About Me
-- I'm a second year computer science and mathematics student at the University of Toronto pursuing a career in quantitative finance and deep learning.
+- I'm a junior year computer science and mathematics student at the University of Toronto pursuing a career in quantitative finance and deep learning.
 - I've previously worked as a software engineer at [EduBeyond](https://www.edubeyond.dev/), an EdTech company creating AI powered learning management systems for educational institutions, and was previously a SWE intern @ [Broadridge](https://www.broadridge.com/) on post-trade processing, developer tools, and build systems.
+I'm currenly working at Tesla as a software engineering intern on the wireless vehicle charging team.
 - I also love playing guitar, and am a big fan of RHCP, John Mayer, and Hendrix.
 You can check out some of my covers [here](https://www.instagram.com/ltrui_guitar).

 ### Current Projects